sebastianpalarczyk/Memory_game/README.md

 ## Description

 Classic memory game using characters from Gwent - The Witcher Card Game.
-The action in the game is written in two versions.
-The first with Javascipt, and the second with the jQuery library.
+The action in the game is written using the jQuery library.

 ## Overview
 <img src="demo.gif" alt="Welcome gif" width="600">